pprunty/pprunty.github.io/posts/04-nextjs-pwa.md

   '/images/favicon.ico',
   '/photography',
   '/newsletter',
-  // Add more routes as necessary
+  // Add more routes or static assets (images) as necessary ];
-];

 // Check if the environment is production based on the domain